francescogerardomarra/its/modulo26/4_security.md

   - If the URL matches `/public/**`, it is allowed without authentication (`permitAll()`).
   - If the URL matches `/admin/**`, the user must have the "ADMIN" role.
   - If the URL matches `/user/**`, the user must have the "USER" role.
+  - **Important**: rules about the role are defined before authentication but are **only applied after the user is authenticated**.
   - Any other request requires authentication (`authenticated()`).

 #### Authentication
 - If a user is not authenticated, Spring Security triggers basic authentication (`httpBasic()`), prompting for credentials.
 - The username and password are verified against the in-memory user store (`InMemoryUserDetailsManager`).
+- **Authentication happens first**: This process establishes the user’s identity and retrieves the roles associated with that user.
+Only after successful authentication will Spring Security apply the role-based rules.

 #### Role Authorization
-- After authentication, Spring checks if the user has the required role for the requested URL.
+- After the user is authenticated, Spring Security checks if the user has the required role for the requested URL.
+  - For example, if the request matches `/admin/**`, Spring Security will check if the user has the "ADMIN" role using the `hasRole()` method.
+- **Role checks only happen after authentication**.
+Until authentication is successful, Spring Security cannot determine the user's roles.
 - If the user lacks the appropriate role, the request is denied.

 #### Successful Access